 - Co-sleeping makes it easy for a mother to breastfeed: Bed-sharing makes it easy for a mother to breastfeed.
-The best part is that the mother actually doesn’t need to completely stay awake for feeding her hungry baby at night. children sharing a bed with mother most likely continue breastfeeding for a longer period.
+The best part is that the mother actually doesn’t need to completely stay awake for feeding her hungry baby at night. children sharing a bed with their mother most likely continue breastfeeding for a longer period.
 Both mother and child get quality sleep for staying close and she doesn’t need to compromise with her bed comfort to feed the baby.

 - Share the bed safely with your baby: If you are going for sharing a bed with the baby then you need to look at safety factors.
-For example, we recommend you to remove pillows and blankets which can spill off baby’s head.
+For example, we recommend you to remove pillows and blankets which can spill off the baby’s head.
 You avoid taking drugs, alcohol and even smoking before hitting the bed as it

 - may cause discomfort for the baby.
 Sleep with one child in your bed and better you take Baby Co-Sleepers for your baby attached to your bed.

 - Co-sleeping is not a way to spoil your child: For new moms, it’s basically impossible to spoil the baby.
 Babies or infants have certain needs which the mother must meet.
-Secondly, baby comfortably settles down on the bed when they sleep next to mom.
+Secondly, the baby comfortably settles down on the bed when they sleep next to mom.
 They calm down faster when they get the smell of their mother’s milk.
 Co-sleeping gives the scope to baby to sleep close to mother with a great feeling of comfort

-- Co-sleeping makes babies more independent when they grow up: Many people argue that co-sleeping makes it difficult for the child to settle down in other room when they grow up and never learn to be independent.
+- Co-sleeping makes babies more independent when they grow up: Many people argue that co-sleeping makes it difficult for the child to settle down in another room when they grow up and never learn to be independent.
 Technically, it’s not true.
 Many studies proved how children who used to sleep in parents’ beds as babies are more independent in life and less afraid when compared to children who did not go for co-sleeping.